shawnjburke/browser_driver/README.rst

 Recent Changes
 ==============

-The full change log can be found at [TODO: update with link]
+The full change log can be found at https://shawnjburke.github.io/browser_driver/change_log.html

+v0.1.4 - Bug fix when using dst_pypi.bat to upload to production Python package index https://upload.pypi.org.
+Bug fix for Sphinx version not matching updating it to pull from configuration file.
+Also moved some project information into the configuration file for use with Sphinx and setup.py.

 v0.1.3 - Bug fix where the setup process would update the cfg file key = value where the bat file was updating as key=value.

-v0.1.2 - Bug fix in dist_pypi.bat+browser_driver.cfg

-v0.1.1 - Updated setup.py adding find_and_list_packages() method.
-Updated the dist_pypi.bat script in a number of ways.
-Including updating the date we uploaded to a pypi environment in the project cfg file.

-v0.1.0 - First development release to test.pypi.org with Semantic Version number scheme.

 Documentation